 In this most recent series, Stuart has created rubbery paint puddles that are meant to accompany the paintings and bring them emphatically into the realm of sculpture and installation art.
 Humorous and serious at the same time, the puddles reinforce the sense of process and play with gravity.
 While the paintings hold up without them, the puddles add dimension, activate the work, and function like a punctuation mark that finishes a sentence.

 Victor Cohen Stuart is a Dutch national who grew up in Europe, Indonesia and in South America.
-Victor came to California in the mid-1960s to study architecture and art at UC Berkeley, and never left.
-He has exhibited in numerous galleries in Northern California including: Southern Exposure, William Sawyer Gallery, D.King Gallery, and Terrain Gallery, as well as the Santa Barbara Contemporary Arts Forum and the Oakland Museum of Art.
-His work can be found in various public and private collections, including The Oakland Museum, Security Pacific Savings and The First Bank.
+Stuart came to California in the mid-1960s to study architecture and art at UC Berkeley, and never left.
+He has exhibited in numerous galleries in Northern California including Southern Exposure, William Sawyer Gallery, D.King Gallery, and Terrain Gallery, as well as the Santa Barbara Contemporary Arts Forum and the Oakland Museum.
+His work can be found in various public and private collections, including The Oakland Museum, Security Pacific Savings, and First Bank.
 Victor Cohen-Stuart currently resides in Oakland, CA, and is represented by SLATE contemporary.